-In the PSR radiological impact on the environment review, the actual plant condition of the effluent treatment systems was assessed.
-(See Appendix A of 240-161609494 (KNPS 3rd Periodic Safety Review Report, Safety Factor 14: Radiological Impact on the Environment) [69].)
-The assessment concluded that the only plant condition risk related to normal and planned effluent discharges was the degradation of the liquid waste treatment system (TEU) evaporators, leading to a low radioactivity decontamination factor.
+[71].)
+The assessment concluded that the only plant condition risk related to normal and planned effluent discharges is the degradation of the liquid waste treatment system (TEU) evaporators, leading to a low radioactivity decontamination factor.
 Despite the deviation raised in the PSR, the current system performance and plant condition remain adequate.
-The downstream Demineraliser 9 TEU 003 DE has a relatively high decontamination factor to compensate for any degraded performance of the evaporator, provided the demineraliser is replaced timeously.
+The downstream demineraliser 9 TEU 003 DE has a relatively high decontamination factor to compensate for any degraded performance of the evaporator, provided the demineraliser is replaced timeously.
 There is no evidence from the decontamination factor trends that evaporator degradation has changed much over the past 10 years.
 Performance monitoring of the evaporator will continue during the LTO period.

 The civil structures form a barrier between radioactive substances and the environment.
 For example, cracks in the bund walls around the nuclear island liquid waste monitoring and discharge system (KER) or reactor cavity and spent fuel pit cooling system (PTR) tanks are known internationally to cause groundwater contamination after spurious tank overfilling events.
 Should minor unplanned leaks due to cracks in civil structures occur, the public dose impact will not be significant because the water movement is towards the sea, and there is no credible dose pathway.
 Since this is not a regulated discharge pathway, prevention and mitigation in monitoring and planned maintenance activities are required.
 These prevention and mitigation activities have been instituted in the updates to civil monitoring programmes to ensure that the civil structures are adequately maintained.
-For example, actions have been taken to ensure that the SFP monitoring channels are clear of debris and that sumps have adequate waterproof coatings.
+For example, actions are taken to ensure that the SFP monitoring channels are clear of debris and that sumps have adequate waterproof coatings.